Ankitkalauni/Data-Science-Bootcamp/README.md

 # Data-Science-Bootcamp
-## Full Stack Data Science Bootcamp by iNeuron
+## <a href = "https://courses.ineuron.ai/Full-Stack-Data-Science-Bootcamp">Full Stack Data Science Bootcamp by iNeuron</a>

 Full-stack data science course is a live mentor-led job guaranteed certification program with a full-time one-year internship provided by iNeuron, in this course you will learn the entire stack required to work in the data science, data analytics, and big data domain, including machine learning, deep learning, computer vision NLP and Big data including MLOps and cloud infrastructure, along with real-time industry projects and product development with the iNeuron product development team, which will enable you to contribute on various levels.